Parity Violation in Galaxy Shapes: Primordial Non-Gaussianity: Projection and angular statistics

 \section{Projection and angular statistics}

 In this section, we forecast how well IA can constrain the $U(1)$-gauge model, particularly its amplitude parameter $A_\mathrm{gauge}$, with the parity-violating signals.
 In the previous sections, we focused on three-dimensional galaxy and halo shapes, as they naturally form in three-dimensional space.
 In actual imaging galaxy surveys, however, we do not have direct access to the full three-dimensional shapes.
 Instead, only the two-dimensional shapes projected onto the sky are observable.
 If spectroscopic redshifts are available from a spectroscopic survey, we can infer the three-dimensional positions of galaxies.
 In that case, the three-dimensional power spectrum of projected shapes becomes the observable quantity.
 On the other hand, in imaging surveys, where only photometric redshifts are generally available, the galaxy positions are effectively projected onto the sky, and the angular power spectrum becomes the primary observable.
-We demonstrate that in both cases, the parity-odd power spectra found in the three-dimensional formalism show up as nonzero $EB$ cross-power spectra after the projection of galaxy shapes: $P_{EB}(k,\mu)$ for spectroscopic surveys and $C_{EB}(\ell)$ for photometric surveys, respectively.
+We demonstrate that in both cases, the parity-odd power spectra found in the three-dimensional formalism show up as nonzero $EB$ cross-power spectra after the projection of galaxy shapes: $P_{EB}(k,\mu)$ for spectroscopic surveys and $C_{EB}(\ell)$ for photometric surveys, respectively\footnote{Our framework is not restricted to the inflationary model considered here and can be applied to other parity-odd primordial trispectra \citep[e.g.,][]{Creque-Sarbinowski+2023:PVTrisp_CSGrav,Yura+2025:PVTrisp_PMF}.
+Different collapsed-type trispectra generally show distinct scale dependences and helicity structures.
+These differences can in principle be distinguished through the multipole dependence of $P_{EB}(k,\mu)$ or the $\ell$-dependence of $C_{EB}(\ell)$ (see below). }.
 Finally, we perform Fisher analyses to estimate how tightly current and future surveys can constrain the parameter $A_\mathrm{gauge}$.